 Much of the pest control advice in this article can be applied to any time of year but becomes particularly important during the winter months.

 The increased scarcity of food makes it even more important to ensure any open food products are stored safely in sealed containers.
 Animals will be looking for any food they can get their paws on, so plastic containers are a must.
 Animal based businesses, such as pet shops or vets, need to make sure all pet food is securely stored at the end of each day as well.

-Businesses which sell firewood in the winter, or builders merchants are likely to have stockpiles of wood.
+Businesses which sell firewood in the winter, or builders’ merchants are likely to have stockpiles of wood.
 Rodents love to use piles of wood to nest in as it provides decent shelter and security for them.
-Elevating wood at least 18 inches above the ground will significantly reduce its desirability to nesting rodents.
-Where possible wood should also be stored away from buildings, to make it more difficult for rodents to move between the two locations unseen.
+Elevating wood above the ground will significantly reduce its desirability to nesting rodents.
+Where possible wood should also be stored away from buildings, to make it more difficult for rodents to move unseen between the two locations.

 Taking care of any landscaping before the weather turns cold is another way of reducing the chances of infestation.
 Cutting back branches which could be used to access the roofs of buildings and trimming overgrown areas to reduce hiding places are both great ways of making the environment less hospitable to unwanted pets.